ruthreshx/Cerebras_custom_op/README.md

 - **pybind/**: Contains the pybind for the custom operations.
 - **src/**: Contains the source code for the custom operations.
 - **test/**: Contains test file to validate the functionality of the custom operations using pytest.
+- **gtest/**: Contains test file to validate the functionality of the custom operations using gtest.
 - **setup.py**: Defines the build configuration, including compiler options and linking the necessary libraries (such as PyTorch, etc.) to compile the C++ code.
 - **README.md**: Provides documentation and instructions for the project.